 Down here in South Louisiana, our seasons usually rotate around what food is in season.
-And dropping temperatures can only mean one thing: gumbo season.
+Dropping temperatures in Baton Rouge can only mean one thing – gumbo season.
 Gumbo is a rich and hearty stew that starts with a roux and is loaded with meat, seafood and vegetables.
 If you’re new to the city or just looking for the best place to indulge in a bowl, the locals of Baton Rouge are here to help you find the best gumbo in Louisiana’s Capital City.

-Locals from all over the city vote for their favorite Baton Rouge businesses in the annual Best of 225 competition.
-This year, Dempsey’s won Best Gumbo for 2019.
-This family-owned eatery makes its classic gumbo from scratch every day.
-Runner ups for best gumbo include Parrain’s, Louisiana Lagniappe, The Chimes and The Jambalaya Shoppe.
+Locals from all over the city vote for their favorite Baton Rouge businesses in the annual Best of 225 competition by 225 Magazine.
+Dempsey’s has won or placed for best gumbo for the past several years, reigning as the champion for 2022.
+Runner-ups include Parrain’s Seafood Restaurant, The Chimes and Louisiana Lagniappe.

 When you’re in one of the Top Foodie Cities in the South, you have to taste every food there is to try.
-From hearty stews to Bayou brunches, check out all of the incredible food Baton Rouge has to offer: visitbatonrouge.com/restaurants/.
+From hearty stews to decadent jazz brunches, check out all of the incredible food Baton Rouge has to offer: visitbatonrouge.com/restaurants/.